tqrana/raycasting-engine/README.md

 # raycastingengine
-A raycasting engine coded in Python in less than 100 lines of code!
+A raycasting engine coded in Python.